vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2026-05-06 Version 5.3.4 =
 Notice added about the sale of Checkout to Kustom

 = 2026-05-04 Version 5.3.3 =
 Fix express heckout for woo versions less than 9.2.0 Vipps Checkout now in legacy mode and available only for existing installs

 = 2026-03-26 Version 5.3.2 =
-Improve express checkout banner on legacy checkokut screens Add new setting for retryable orders
+Improve express checkout banner on legacy checkout screens Add new setting for retryable orders

 = 2026-03-23 Version 5.3.1 =